xcir/akamai-tf-tools/README.md

 - -x
   - Execute the export, update, and delete.

+## list_propery.py

+Can only be executed in `akamai/shell`.
+Show a list of properties.

 # License

 Except for the sample-template/ folder, all other folders are BSD-2-Clause licensed.